three sisters

 Here are some common companion planting pairs, including how they help each other out:

-• Tomatoes and Basil – Are natural companions in the kitchen and garden.
+• Tomatoes and Basil – These are natural companions in the kitchen and garden.
 Basil’s strong aroma repels certain insect pests, such as thrips, and also disorients moths that lay tomato hornworms.

 • Corn, Beans, and Squash: The classic “Three Sisters” combo.
-Corn grows tall, giving peas, beans something to climb on, while the squash plants grow big and spreads across the ground, suppressing weeds and keeping moisture in.
+Corn grows tall, giving peas and beans something to climb on, while the squash plants grow big and spread across the ground, suppressing weeds and keeping moisture in.

 • Mint – While mint can get wild if left unchecked, it does a great job deterring deer and repelling some insect pests.
 I recommend planting in containers so it doesn’t take over!